microsoft/net-offloads/udp-rsc-offload.md

 - IpHeader.SourceAddress and IpHeader.DestinationAddress are identical for all packets.
 - UdpHeader.SourcePort and UdpHeader.DestinationPort are identical for all packets.
 - UdpHeader.Length is identical for all packets, except the last packet, which may be less.
-- UdpHeader.Length must be non-zero.
+- UdpHeader.Length MUST be non-zero.
-- UdpHeader.Checksum, if non-zero, must be correct on all packets.
-This means checksum offload must be enabled and set the checksum OOB info.
+- UdpHeader.Checksum, if non-zero, MUST be correct on all packets.
+This means checksum offload MUST set the checksum OOB info.
-- Layer 2 headers must be identical for all packets.
+- Layer 2 headers MUST be identical for all packets.

 If the packets are IPv4, they MUST also meet the following criteria:
 - IPv4Header.Protocol == 17 (UDP) for all packets.
 - EthernetHeader.EtherType == 0x0800 for all packets.
-- The IPv4Header.HeaderChecksum on received packets must be correct.
-This means checksum offload must be enabled and set the checksum OOB info.
+- The IPv4Header.HeaderChecksum on received packets MUST be correct.
+This means checksum offload MUST set the checksum OOB info.
 - IPv4Header.HeaderLength == 5 (no IPv4 Option Headers) for all packets.
 - IPv4Header.ToS is identical for all packets.
 - IPv4Header.ECN is identical for all packets.